The only instrument adjusting technique backed by 26 clinical trials

-The Activator Method is one of the most widely-researched chiropractic techniques and the only instrument adjusting technique with 23 clinical trials to support its efficacy.
+The Activator Method is one of the most widely researched chiropractic techniques and the only instrument adjusting technique with 26 clinical trials to support its efficacy.
 Activator Methods has published hundreds of clinical and scientific peer-reviewed papers, worked with major academic research institutions, and received grants from recognized entities like the National Institutes of Health.

 This research page is a free resource that provides access to a searchable database of Activator Methods citations and abstracts.
 In general, there are three search options: Research Categories, Research Tags, and Search.
-If the the full-text of an article is available it is noted at the bottom of the page below the abstract after the author information.
+If the full text of an article is available it is noted at the bottom of the page below the abstract after the author information.

 Latest Research Papers